 At Kingslea pupils enjoy History.
 This is evident from interviews where children talk enthusiastically about the historical journeys they have been on.

-The knowledge and skills the children develop, and the progress they make is evidenced from the pupil interviews, observations and work scrutinies carried out over the year.
-By the end of Key Stage 2 the children are able to enquire, search for and examine evidence, imaginatively reconstruct the past and question why versions of the past differ.
+They are able to make links with previous learning journeys and demonstrate a good understanding of chronology.
+The knowledge and skills the children develop, and the progress they make is evidenced from the pupil interviews, observations and work samples carried out over the year.
+By the end of Key Stage 2 the children reach the expected standard in their work and are able to enquire, search for and examine evidence, imaginatively reconstruct the past and question why versions of the past differ.
 The Learning Journeys clearly demonstrate the children’s pride and level of skill development.